Ashley Blaker: Personal life

 Blaker was educated at the Haberdashers' Aske's Boys' School, a school that produced a number of comedians at around the same time.
 He is four years younger than alumnus Sacha Baron Cohen, but wasn't at the school at the same time as David Baddiel.
 Most significantly, Blaker became friends at school with Matt Lucas, with whom he went on to create Little Britain.
 He is a graduate of both Oxford and Cambridge.

-He embraced Orthodox Judaism in his early twenties.
+Blaker embraced Orthodox Judaism in his early twenties.
 By 2024, he was no longer observant.
+Blaker said in 2026 that his time as an Orthodox Jew was an example of a "hyperfixation" similar to when he was an obsessive supporter of Liverpool FC.
+When on the BBC's Pilgrimage series that year, he had what he described as a "visceral reaction" to the practices of a Reform synagogue, which he likened to supporting Everton or Manchester United.

-He has six children, who in 2024, were aged 10-20.
+Blaker has six children, who in 2024, were aged 10–20.
 Three of his children have special educational needs, which has been the topic for some of his work, notably his book.
 Aged 47, Blaker himself was diagnosed with ADHD and autism spectrum disorder.